-As with some of the best accessories for Quest 2, we'll likely see more flood in when the Meta Quest 3 is released.
+As with some of the best accessories for Quest 2, we'll likely see more flooding in when the Meta Quest 3 is released.

 This could be anything from an official charging dock to an enhanced premium strap, or potentially something even more exciting, including the possibility of making it work with some of the best VR gloves!

-Meta unveiled their own VR glove prototype (via The Verge) last year so maybe those could even come as a first-party accessory, but of course, nothing's confirmed on that front.
+Meta unveiled their own VR glove prototype (via The Verge), so maybe those could even come as a first-party accessory, but of course, nothing's confirmed on that front.

 We'll be back with you with all the latest news on everything Quest 3 soon.